nadrane/blog/content/_posts/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 Optimization is initially challenging and opaque with Gatsby.
 When I started, not only did I have no idea my final site would contain Javascript, I had no idea what would influence its performance.

-It turns out that everything I returned from my GraphQL queries would be loaded at runtime, regardless of whether the site used it.
-Similarly, any dependencies used in my application code made it into the final bundle.
-These were facts I simply didn't understand going in, and they've influenced how I will use Gatsby going forward.
+It turns out that everything I returned from my GraphQL queries is loaded at runtime, regardless of whether the site used it.
+I didn't understand this going in, and it influences [how I use Gatsby today](/a-performance-guide-to-gatsby).
 This contrasts with Hexo where the performance consequences of my development choices were obvious.

 ## Conclusion